Morris-Cheng/Base-Modules/FIFO_module/README.md

 # FIFO Buffer ('fifo')

 ## Overview
 FIFO is a data buffer that allows data to be written into and read out of at different clock speeds.
-However, this design is only for synchronous clocks.
+However, this design is only for synchronous buffers.

 ---